|

 House of Lancaster |

-IV's first wife Mary de Bohun
+Henry IV's first wife Mary de

-died in childbirth at Peterborough
+Bohun died in childbirth at Peterborough

 Castle (then in Northamptonshire)